intellivoid/AsyncAPY/README.md

 # Internal-API-Server
-This repo contains the source code of the AsyncAPY framework, which will be used to deploy an asynchronous TCP based API server with JSON requests meant for internal use at Intellivoid
+This repo contains the source code of the AsyncAPY framework, which will be used to deploy an asynchronous TCP based API server with JSON/ZiProto requests meant for internal use at Intellivoid

 As of today, the latest version of AsyncAPY is 0.2.1